TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 ### The 3 law of laws

-The idea is that you have three axioms that allows you to realise the tau system.
+The idea is that you have three axioms that allow you to realise the tau system.
 These axioms are:

 1. Recursion